Home buyer's Guide to Better Credit

 Choosing a lender isn't the first step in becoming a homeowner.
 In reality, the home buying process begins with your finances.
 To realize your goal of owning a home, considering your credit score is a must along with the type of loan for which you'll qualify in Waterford, Connecticut.

-The Fair Isaac Company calculates your FICO score on the summary of your total credit history.
-The score ranges from 300 to 850, with the majority of people traditionally having a score of 650.
-Even though more people these days are experiencing job loss and delinquent credit cards, FICO scores aren't necessarily adjusted "on a curve."
-A low score is a low score and that often means you can't get credit.
-Some of the factors in summing up your FICO score are:
+The Fair Isaac Company calculates your FICO score on the summary of your complete credit history.
+Most people traditionally have a score of 650, but scores range from 300 to 850.
+Job loss has been common in the last few years, but FICO scores aren't necessarily adjusted "on a curve."
+A low score is just that and often means you can't get credit extended to you via a mortgage loan.
+Some of the pieces in calculating your FICO score are:

 - Credit Inquiries — How many times has your credit history been accessed by someone other than you?

 - Types of Credit — Do you have a healthy mix of loans and credit cards?

 When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
 Your FICO score gives lenders an insight into what type of borrower you'd be based solely on your credit history.
 You'll need a score of at least 740 to get a decent interest rate.
 If your score is lower, you can still qualify for a loan, but the interest accumulated over the life of the loan could be more than double that of someone having a higher FICO score.

 We're used to working with all tiers of credit history.
 Call us at 860-444-9070 and we can help you get on the right track to the home of your dreams.